micdmy/android_awstutorial/README.md

 2 make CRUD gui for user's items - DONE (except update) 3 get current location from gps - DONE
-4 allow updating item location with current location
+4 allow updating item location with current location 4a can add item with location or without it - DONE
 5 show arbitrary location on the map
 6 show item location on the map